joelarson4/radReveal/README.md

 I am making an assumption that devs using Reveal.js are able to keep fairly up to date with browsers.
 I realize this limits slide-sharing capabilities but I think that's a tradeoff worth making.
 I'm also very open to help figuring out a better approach.
 Please feel free to file an issue and tell me why I'm wrong and what I can do better!

-##More addons coming
+##More add-ons coming

-* I have a several other addons in prototype that I will clean up and release (as separate repos) soon.
+* I have a several other add-ons in prototype that I will clean up and release (as separate repos) soon.
 * I will list these on main RadReveal README.
 * And hopefully remember to update this slide!

 ##Please write your own add-ons!

-The dream would be a tiny ecosystem of well written addons that folks can use to make **rad** presentations.
+The dream would be a tiny ecosystem of well written add-ons that folks can use to make **rad** presentations.